 George Nader (Glenn Martin), Richard Kiel (Dr. Kolos), George Macready (Professor Vaughn Dornheimer), Barbara Nicholas (Gale Wilson), Dolores Faith (Lisa Dornheimer), John Indrisano (Thor), Hugh Beaumont (Austin Welles), Richard Arlen (Lieutenant Shaw)

 Director Hugo Grimaldi does not appear have ever made much else apart from directing one other science-fiction film Mutiny in Outer Space (1965).
-Co-producer and writer Arthur C. Pierce had a long resume of B and Z science-fiction during this era, having written the scripts for The Cosmic Man (1958), Beyond the Time Barrier (1960), Invasion of the Animal People (1960), Cyborg 2087 (1966), Destination Inner Space (1966), Dimension 5 (1966), The Destructors (1968) and The Astral Factor (1978).
+Co-producer and writer Arthur C. Pierce had a long resume of B and Z science-fiction during this era, having written the scripts for The Cosmic Man (1959), Terror in the Midnight Sun/Space Invasion from Lapland/Invasion of the Animal People (1959), Beyond the Time Barrier (1960), Cyborg 2087 (1966), Destination Inner Space (1966), Dimension 5 (1966), The Destructors (1968) and The Astral Factor (1978).
 He only directed one film with Women of the Prehistoric Planet (1966).